 Users in São Paulo might have a very different P95 than users in Frankfurt.
 Multi-region monitoring exposes geographic performance gaps that global aggregates miss.
 For a deeper look at how DNS, TLS, and TTFB contribute to regional latency differences, see our guide on monitoring REST API performance metrics.

-There is no universal "good" P95 number.
-The right target depends on what your API does and who consumes it.
+A good P95 latency is under 500ms for a public REST API, under 100ms for an internal microservice, and under 300ms for a payment or checkout flow.
+There is no single universal number — the right target depends on what your API does and who consumes it.
 Here are practical targets based on industry benchmarks:

 API TypeGood P95WarningCritical